PinkD/corplink-rs/README.md

   "username": "your_name",
   // support sha256sum hashed pass if you don't use ldap, will ask email for code if not provided "password": "your_pass",
-  // default is feilian, can be feilian/ldap/feishu, feishu is not supported yet "platform": "ldap",
+  // default is feilian, can be feilian/ldap/lark(aka feishu)
+  // dingtalk/aad/weixin is not supported yet
+  "platform": "ldap",
   "code": "totp code",
   // default is DollarOS(not CentOS)